finnjon/dong2/README.md

 # TODO

 Try to configure the quill editor once for all instances.
 Get focusing to work with the editor.
+When uploaded make sure you can't boot from certain routes that won't work.
 Write a (better) piece on how the authentication works.

 # Dong2 Deeply Open Angular 2